Cammy Bell: 2012–13 season

-During the season, transfer speculation around Bell continued, and it was then reported that would sign a new five-year deal with Kilmarnock.
+During the season, transfer speculation around Bell continued, and it was then reported that he would sign a new five-year deal with Kilmarnock.
 However, in an unexpected turn of an event, he revealed he was yet to sign a contract with the club and he also said his agent had been talking with other clubs on his behalf.
-Kenny shiels then claimed that English club Ipswich Town were interested in signing Bell, this was denied by their manager Mick McCarthy however.
+Kenny Shiels then claimed that English club Ipswich Town were interested in signing Bell, this was denied by their manager Mick McCarthy however.

 Rangers

 On 7 April 2013, Bell signed a pre-contract with Rangers.
 Throughout the 2012–13 season, Bell had been linked with Rangers several times as his contract was due to expire at the end of the season.
 Bell made his Rangers debut on 31 August 2013, against East Fife playing as a trialist as the club's new signings couldn't be registered until 1 September 2013, due to their transfer embargo.
 He became the first choice goalkeeper and played regularly as Rangers won the Scottish League One title.

 Bell suffered a shoulder injury in August 2014.
 The injury kept him out of action for the rest of the year and prompted Rangers to sign another goalkeeper, Lee Robinson.
 Rangers finished third in the Championship and reached the play-off final for promotion to the Scottish Premiership, but lost 6–1 on aggregate to Motherwell.
 Bell made an error for the first Motherwell goal in the second leg of the tie.

 In the 2015–16 season, with Bell out injured, new signing Wes Foderingham became the first-choice Rangers goalkeeper under the management of Mark Warburton.
 Bell did not make any first team appearances for Rangers during the season and left the club by mutual consent during the close season.